 - Check the battery capacity.
 If the capacity is between 100Wh and 160Wh, contact your airline to ask whether they allow passengers to carry the power bank on board.

 - Always put the power bank in the hand luggage and do not use it during the flight.
-If you must use the power bank during flight, ask the attendants before charging a device with your power bank.
+If you must use the power bank during the flight, ask the attendants before charging a device with your power bank.

 - If the capacity of your power bank is not written on it, take the box with you so that the operators can check the capacity.